killerfish/aboutme/index.md

 ### Independent iOS Developer (March 2021 - Present)
 ```
+- Currently working on an iOS which helps users measure, monitor
+and manage their cardiovascular health.
 - Developed and launched two iOS apps from 0->1, including
 a habit tracker app and a VoIP app with backend
 functionality.